RN to Bachelor's

 - STA X014 Statistics or any Statistics course, 3 semester hours

 The College of Nursing requires certain courses within the Foundations of Knowledge and Learning Core Curriculum (General Education) requirement for the natural, social and behavioral sciences, and mathematics.
-Students must complete the prerequisite courses listed below prior to being admitted to the Upper Division sequence except those students in the C.A.R.E. program.
 All prerequisite courses must be completed with a grade of "C" or higher.
 All courses not approved by the Florida State Course Numbering System (includes all Florida public colleges, universities, and College System institutions) used to satisfy these prerequisite requirements will be evaluated individually on the basis of content and will require a catalog course description and a copy of the syllabus for assessment.

 Foundations of Knowledge and Learning The College of Nursing requires certain courses within the University's FKL requirements for the natural, social and behavioral sciences, and mathematics.
 Students should contact their academic advisor for the list of FKL courses approved to meet the College of Nursing requirements.
 Courses that meet the state mandated common prerequisites may also meet the USF FKL requirements.
 Students with a Florida community college A.A. degree (other than in nursing) will be considered to have met all of the USF General Education requirements.